-The ADSP-2186L incorporates two complete synchronous serial ports (SPORT0 and SPORT1) for serial communications and multiprocessor communication.
+The ADSP-2183 incorporates two complete synchronous serial ports (SPORT0 and SPORT1) for serial communications and multiprocessor communication.

-Here is a brief list of the capabilities of the ADSP-2186L SPORTs.
-For additional information on Serial Ports, refer to the ADSP-2100 Family User's Manual, Third Edition.
+Here is a brief list of the capabilities of the ADSP-2183 SPORTs.
+Refer to the ADSP-2100 Family User's Manual, Third Edition, for further details.